A Survey on the Application of Large Language Models in Scenario-Based Testing of Automated Driving Systems: Model selection and adaptation

 Although LLM usage strategies are generally applicable across domains, this section focuses on those specifically adopted in scenario-based testing of ADSs, aligning them with distinct testing phases.
 Rather than proposing a universal taxonomy, the aim is to categorize existing strategies observed in the reviewed literature.
 Definitions and classifications are presented in~\autoref{llm-usage-strategy}.

 \autoref{fig:test-phase-apply-strategy} presents a heatmap illustrating the distribution of LLM usage strategies (\ding{182}\text{--}\ding{189}) across scenario-based testing phases (\ding{172}\text{--}\ding{177}).
-The analysis indicates that early testing phases, particularly scenario generation (\ding{173}), exhibit the highest concentration of LLM applications.
+These phases include scenario source, scenario generation, scenario database, scenario selection, test execution, and ADS assessment~\cite{UNECE2023NATM}\cite{Nalic.2020}\cite{Riedmaier.2020}.
+As shown in~\autoref{fig:test-phase-apply-strategy}, early testing phases, particularly scenario generation (\ding{173}), exhibit the highest concentration of LLM applications.
 Among the various strategies, prompt engineering is the most frequently employed, with format constraints (\ding{185}) and few-shot learning (\ding{183}) being especially prevalent.
 Among these, format constraint stands out as the most commonly adopted strategy overall.
 In contrast, parameter tuning (\ding{186} and~\ding{187}) and knowledge-augmented generation techniques (\ding{188} and~\ding{189}) appear less frequently and are mainly confined to scenario generation (\ding{173}).
 Minimal engagement is observed in ADSs assessment (\ding{177}), suggesting that the integration of LLMs into the later-stage validation process remains limited and presents opportunities for future exploration.
+One promising direction is test report interpretation, where LLMs transform raw metrics into concise diagnostics.
+For example, explaining that a TTC of 1.2 s in a high-speed cut-in reflects insufficient braking margin and an unavoidable collision.
+This would enhance the clarity of assessments and provide more insights for engineers and regulators.